 |TeamGroup T-Force Xtreem ARGB||TF10D416G3600HC14CDC01||2 x 8GB||DDR4-3600 (XMP)||14-15-15-35 (2T)||1.45||Lifetime|

 Our Intel test system consists of an Intel Core i9-10900K and Asus ROG Maximus XII Apex on the 0901 firmware.
 On the opposite end, the AMD testbed leverages an AMD Ryzen 5 3600 and ASRock B550 Taichi with the 1.30 firmware.
-The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties on both platforms.
+The MSI GeForce RTX 2080 Ti Gaming Trio handles the graphical duties for our RAM benchmarks.

 The Viper 4 Blackout is currently the fastest memory kit that has passed through our labs.
 The memory kit didn't dominate in every benchmark, but overall, it finished first in both the performance and gaming charts.